jacksight/xina520_official_jailbreak/-REMOVE.md

 **6.** After uninstalling XinaA15, everything should now be gone.

-# How to remove TrollStore alongside XinaA15
+# TrollStore Uninstallation Guide
-If you wish to fully remove EVERYTHING that you needed to install XinaA15, then we'll be uninstalling TrollStore too, follow the guide below:
+If you wish to fully remove **EVERYTHING** that you needed to install XinaA15, then we'll be uninstalling TrollStore too, follow the guide below:

 **1.** After uninstalling XinaA15, open TrollStore, the GTA Car Tracker app, or your persistence helper. **You only need to choose one.**